Sonic the Hedgehog in animation: Sonic Mania Adventures (2018)

+Papercraft Mania Adventures (2019)

+Papercraft Mania Adventures is a 2 episode stop-motion papercraft animation released in January and February 2019, inspired by Sonic Mania Adventures.

 Team Sonic Racing Overdrive (2019)

-Team Sonic Racing Overdrive is the third web animation and a 2D one, released as a two-part series in March and April 2019.
+Team Sonic Racing Overdrive is a 2D two-part series released in March and April 2019.
 The miniseries is a promotional tie-in to Team Sonic Racing, and features Sonic, Shadow, and Amy's teams competing in a race on Planet Wisp while Eggman tries to interfere.

 Chao in Space (2019)

-Chao in Space is the fourth web animation and a 2D short, released on December 13, 2019.
+Chao in Space is a 2D short released on December 13, 2019.
 In the short, a Chao dreams up the events of a fictional film titled Chao in Space, in which it endures a spaceship battle against a Dark Chao.
 As it sleeps, Sonic attempts to prevent the sleepwalking Chao from injuring itself, while Dr. Eggman disguises himself as Santa Claus to try to steal Christmas presents.
 The animation is based on a gag from Sonic Adventure and Sonic Adventure 2, which both feature faux advertisements for Chao in Space and its sequel Chao in Space 2.

 Sonic Colors: Rise of the Wisps (2021)

-Sonic Colors: Rise of the Wisps is the fifth web animation and a 2D one, released in Summer 2021 as a two-episode miniseries, created as a tie-in to the release of Sonic Colors: Ultimate.
+Sonic Colors: Rise of the Wisps is a 2D two-episode miniseries released in Summer 2021, created as a tie-in to the release of Sonic Colors: Ultimate.
 The series takes place during the game, and follows Sonic and Tails as they work to save the Wisps imprisoned on Sweet Mountain from Metal Sonic, Orbot and Cubot.

 TailsTube (2022–present)

-TailsTube is the sixth web animation and an online YouTube web series.
-It stars Miles "Tails" Prower, who acts as a VTuber and host for the show.
+TailsTube is an online YouTube web series starring Miles "Tails" Prower, who acts as a VTuber and host for the show.
 The show is described as a "fun and informative, Tails-hosted show about all things Sonic".
-The series' episodes are published irregularly, with 13 having been released as of September 2025.
+The series' episodes are published irregularly, with 16 having been released as of July 2026.

 Sonic Frontiers Prologue: Divergence (2022)

-Sonic Frontiers Prologue: Divergence is the seventh web animation and a 2D short, released on November 1, 2022.
+Sonic Frontiers Prologue: Divergence is a 2D short released on November 1, 2022.
 The short was written by Ian Flynn and directed by Tyson Hesse, with animation by Powerhouse Animation Studios.
 Set shortly before the events of Sonic Frontiers, the short explains follows Knuckles on Angel Island, explaining how he was sent to the Starfall Islands.

-Sonic & Friends (2023)
+Sonic & Friends (2023–present)

-Sonic & Friends is the eighth web animation and a 3D computer-animated series, released on Sega's Japanese TikTok account and featuring chibi versions of Sonic characters that originated from Sonic Boom merchandise.
+Sonic & Friends is a 3D computer-animated series released on Sega's Japanese TikTok account and featuring chibi versions of Sonic characters that originated from Sonic Boom merchandise.
 The teaser was released on August 7, 2023.

 Sonic Superstars: Trio of Trouble (2023)

-Sonic Superstars: Trio of Trouble is the ninth web animation and a 2D short, released on September 20, 2023.
+Sonic Superstars: Trio of Trouble is a 2D short released on September 20, 2023.
 The short is a prequel to Sonic Superstars, and features Doctor Eggman, Fang the Hunter, and Trip the Sungazer searching a ruin as part of a villainous plot.
 Beforehand, Fang dreams of an encounter with Sonic and his friends.